With the new year right around the corner, we’re excited to take a peek at the best New Year resolutions for real estate agents.

 Consider income streams like:

-• Property Management: when the residential sales market slumps, the rental market typically picks up, so you can offer property management service for recession-proof income.
+- Property Management: when the residential sales market slumps, the rental market typically picks up, so you can offer property management services for recession-proof income.

-• Property Tax Appeals: when properties start losing value, you have an opportunity to make money appealing the taxable values of your clients’ homes.
+- Property Tax Appeals: when properties start losing value, you have an opportunity to make money disputing the taxable values of your clients’ homes.

 Want more income-producing ideas?
 Check out 55 Ways to Make Money in Real Estate.